 Address: Herrerieta Kalea, 2, 20808, Getaria

 The specialty at this wonderful Basque restaurant is superlative seafood in every shape and form, served with warmth and humor from a team of effortlessly charming staff.
-You’ll find it in a picturesque little village called Getaria, the men behind Elkano are Head Chef Pedro Arregui and his trusted grill master Luis Manterola, a skilled professional if ever there was one.
-Their mantra is to ensure all their fish and shellfish are seasonal, locally caught and as fresh as possible – an ideal match for the region’s thirst-quenching Txacoli wine.
+You’ll find it in a picturesque little village called Getaria.
+The men behind Elkano are Head Chef Pedro Arregui and his trusted grill master Luis Manterola, a skilled professional if ever there was one.
+Their mantra ensures all their fish and shellfish are seasonal, locally caught, and as fresh as possible – an ideal match for the region’s thirst-quenching Txacoli wine.
 The formulae for enjoying a meal here is simple: order a glass of white, peruse the menu and devour the freshest, most delicious seafood in Spain.
-If you’d like some personal recommendations then the Kokotxas Pil Pil – grilled hake jowl – is superb, as are the daily grilled fish dishes, expertly prepared for you by Manterola.
+If you’d like some personal recommendations, then the Kokotxas Pil Pil – grilled hake jowl – is superb, as are the daily grilled fish dishes, expertly prepared for you by Manterola.
 A bevy of fantastic whites from Northern Spain complements the proceeding nicely, as does the always buzzy atmosphere.
-It can be very hard, however, to secure a table in the summer season, so book ahead!
+However, it can be tough to secure a table in the summer season, so book ahead!

 Address: Paseo Padre Orcolaga, 56, 20008, San-Sebastian